morse-simulator/morse/doc/morse/morse.rst

   frameworks,
 - easy to debug and integrate to other environments via a simple socket interface,
+- Multi-node simulations (several Blender nodes can be started on several computer and automatically synchronise, which should allow simulations of tenth of robots in the same scene) **EXPERIMENTAL**
 - Fully open source, BSD-compatible.

 .. image:: ../media/morse_interface.jpg